Gas crematoriums of local bodies stare at closure as LPG supply prioritised for hospitals

 The crematorium serves residents of Balal, East Eleri, and West Eleri panchayats in Kasaragod district, as well as Cherupuzha panchayat in neighbouring Kannur district.
 It is widely used by Scheduled Tribe families and other economically weaker sections, according to Joseph Mutholi, vice-president of East Eleri grama panchayat.

 The crematorium runs entirely on LPG and operates with six cylinders, of which at least three need to be refilled every week.
-The crematorium is supplied gas by Anna Indian Gas Service in Cherupuzha.
+The crematorium is supplied with gas by Anna Indian Gas Service in Cherupuzha.
 “Today, when we placed an order for three cylinders, we were told that supplies would now be made only to hospitals and not to other establishments, including crematoriums,” said Mutholi.
 The agency is an authorised LPG distributor of the Indian Oil Corporation (IOC).

 On average, the crematorium handles around 25 cremations a month, though there are occasions when more than one cremation takes place on the same day.
 Panchayat officials said six cylinders are required to cremate four bodies on average, making an uninterrupted supply essential.

-The disruption stems from a high-level directive issued by the Ministry of Petroleum and Natural Gas in the first week of March, directing oil companies to prioritise LPG for household cooking gas.
+The order came in the wake of disruptions in global energy supply chains linked to the ongoing US-Israel conflict with Iran, which has affected energy shipments through West Asia.
 To safeguard domestic consumers, the Union government directed that available stocks of propane and butane, the key components of LPG, be diverted exclusively for domestic cooking gas production.
 As a result, supplies to non-domestic sectors have been temporarily curtailed.

 The impact is likely to be felt across Kerala, where local bodies increasingly rely on LPG-powered crematoriums.
 Around 2017, the state government’s Suchitwa Mission proposed setting up gas-based crematoriums in local bodies, describing them as cleaner and more cost-effective than traditional wood-fired facilities.
 The mission had proposed building at least 200 such crematoriums across the state, many of which now depend on regular LPG supply.